 fi

-1. Strip all hardcoded credentials from .env.example.
-Replace with vault-backed references or explicit placeholder tokens.
+1. Strip hardcoded credentials from .env.example; replace with placeholders or vault references.

-2. Implement a startup validation script that verifies required keys exist and conform to expected formats before the main process initializes.
+2. Run a startup gate that verifies required keys exist and conform to expected formats.

 #!/usr/bin/env bash